VachaLab/gorder-manual/src/aaorder_basics.md

 > The atom types (and molecule types) are listed in the same order as they appear in the input TPR structure.
 Note that parameters for C21 and C31 are absent, even though these atoms should qualify as `heavy_atoms` based on the regular expression `C3.+|C2.+`.
 However, these atoms lack bonded hydrogens and are therefore automatically excluded from the output.

-Let's take a closer look at a part of the YAML file:
+Let's take a closer look at a part of the output YAML file:

 ```yaml
 average order: